 If you have existing orders, they will display in the table.
 If this is your first order, the table will be empty (Figure 1.2).

-- Click the Advertiser dropdown menu and, if there are no advertisers listed, click Add a new company (Figure 2.2).
+- Click the Advertiser dropdown menu and begin typing the name of the advertiser you want.
+If there are no advertisers that match your criteria, click Add a new company (Figure 2).

 If you are using Google Ad Manager for the first time there will be no companies listed.